Foreign exchange regime

 The settlement cycle for on-exchange trades is T+2.
-All trades are cleared and settled via a book entry made by KDD.
-KDD maintains a register for all Slovenian shares of joint-stock companies and for publicly offered debt securities.
+All trades are cleared and settled via a book entry made by the KDD.
+The KDD maintains a register for all Slovenian shares of joint-stock companies and for publicly offered debt securities.

-The KDD’s own independent regulations (KDD Rules of Operation) govern the implementing procedures and detailed methods and deadlines for specific activities which the KDD, its members, issuers or other entities are obliged to perform.
+The KDD’s own independent regulations (KDD Rules of Operation) govern the implementing procedures and detailed methods and deadlines for specific activities which the KDD, its members, issuers or other entities are obliged to respect.

 In 2017, the KDD successfully migrated to TARGET2-Securities (T2S), the Eurosystem’s single platform for securities settlement.

 Joining T2S provides the Slovenian environment of financial instruments with continuity in its participation in harmonisation and integration processes across Europe in the post-trade area.
 Slovenia’s inclusion in the T2S pan-European settlement platform makes it easier to access the Slovenian securities market and helps harmonise and standardise operational and technical solutions.

 Public offer of securities

 Rules for offering securities to the public and admitting securities for trading in the regulated market are determined by Regulation (EU) 2017/1129.
 The Financial Instruments Market Act provides that Regulation (EU) 2017/1129 does not apply to an offer of securities for which the total consideration does not exceed EUR 3,000,000 over a 12-month period and where the offer is not subject to notification under Article 25 of Regulation (EU) 2017/1129.